AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 >[!TAB Lifetime Journey]

-The lifetime journey addresses the audience of high value and low frequency customers who were not targeted within the last 30 days.
-A message is shown to these customers and then, if after 7 days they still do not purchase, you can include the non-purchasers in an audience which will you can show paid media ads to.
+The lifetime journey addresses the audience of high-value and low-frequency customers who were not targeted within the last 30 days.
+A message is shown to these customers and then, if after 7 days they still do not purchase, you can include the non-purchasers in an audience that you can show paid media ads to.
 If they do purchase, you can set the purchasers on an order confirmation journey, detailed in the separate tab.

 ![Lifetime journey high-level visual overview.](/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/images/lifetime-journey.png "One-time value to lifetime journey high-level visual overview."){width="2560" zoomable="yes"}